jsspen/zola-jsspen.github.io/content/projects/what-is-there-to-eat/_index.md

 +++
-title = "what is there to eat?" description = "This is a webapp to keep my kids fed & reduce waste"
+title = "what is there to eat?" description = "This is a webapp to keep my kids fed & reduce waste.
+More details soon."
 +++